 Differences between ELF and RF EMFs

-This website deals with power-frequency EMFs.
+This website deals with power-frequency EMFs – EMFs produced by the power system.
 The scientific term for these EMFs is “Extremely Low Frequency” (ELF).

-At much higher frequencies, EMFs are described as “radiofrequency” or RF.
+At much higher frequencies, EMFs produced by broadcast, wireless technologies etc are described as “radiofrequency” or RF.
 This website doesn’t cover RF fields.
 But we provide a page of links to organisations that do cover RF EMFs.
 And here we summarise some of the key differences.